nodepile/phptelemetry/README.md

 // You can pass your own time provider or the built in one.
 $timeProvider = new TimeProvider();

-// You can pass your own id generator (useful if you already have a standardized transaction id - trace - format).
+// You can pass your own id generator
+// (useful if you already have a standardized transaction/trace id format).
 $idGenerator = new IdGenerator();

 $logger = new Logger($driverManager, $timeProvider, $idGenerator);